fdev31/wlr-layout-ui/README.md

   - Layout: position, rotation and scale
   - Resolution
   - Refresh rate
+- Makes clean, easy to understand layouts, with no negative values of random offsets `</monk>`

 > [!note]
 > Non Hyprland should work without screen rotation or scaling support